HenryOnumonu/HenryOnumonu/README.md

 - 👋 Hi, I’m Henry.L
 - 👀 I’m interested in ...
 Everything
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ... anything as long as there's a goal worh reaching
+- 💞️ I’m looking to collaborate on ... anything as long as there's a goal worth reaching
 - 📫 How to reach me ...imlendex@gmail.com

 <!---